Vaccinations and pregnancy

 Your provider may recommend these vaccinations before you get pregnant:

-Flu (also called influenza).
-Get a flu shot once a year before flu season (October through May).
+- Flu (also called influenza).
+Get a flu shot once a year during flu season (October through May).
 The flu is a serious disease that can cause fever, chills, cough, sore throat, body aches, vomiting and diarrhea.
-If you get the flu during pregnancy, you’re more likely than women who don’t get it to have serious problems, like preterm labor and premature birth (labor and birth before 37 weeks of pregnancy).
+Getting the flu when you’re pregnant increases your risk of preterm labor and preterm birth (labor and birth before 37 weeks of pregnancy).
 Babies born prematurely may have more health problems and may need to stay in the hospital longer than babies born later.
 The flu shot is safe to get before and during pregnancy.

 There are many different flu viruses, and they’re always changing.
 Each year a new flu vaccine is made to protect against three or four flu viruses that scientists think are going to be most common during the upcoming flu season.

-HPV (stands for human papillomavirus).
+- HPV (stands for human papillomavirus).
 HPV is the most common sexually transmitted infection (also called STI, sexually transmitted disease or STD) in this country.
 An STI is an infection you can get from having unprotected sex or intimate physical contact with someone who is infected.
 HPV can cause genital warts or cervical cancer.
-The CDC recommends that women through age 26 get the HPV vaccine.
 You can’t get the HPV vaccine during pregnancy, so if you need it, get it before you get pregnant.